-There is a Common Compliance Requirement
+There is a common compliance requirement

 If you look at the things organisations need to do, about half of them are the same (or very similar) across organisations and sectors.
 The thing with personal information is that all organisations process it.
 For example, all organisations have employees whose personal information they process.
 All organisations have suppliers and so on.
-The outcome of us presenting on POPI to thousands of people from all organisations and sectors is that we have could identify the common compliance requirements.
+The outcome of us presenting on the POPI Act to thousands of people from all organisations and sectors is that we have could identify the common compliance requirements.
 Most of these common compliance requirements do not give one organisation a competitive edge over another.

 Why re-invent the wheel?

-We need to Focus on what is Common and Different
+We need to focus on what is common and different

 We think the solution is for Michalsons to spend a lot of time (say 100 hours) drafting a truly great template, tool or guide.
 With time, we can: